 Did you know Google was a B2B2C?

-One of the deals that made Google the tech giant it is today was the deal with AOL.
-At the time AOL was a tech giant, while Google was still in its infancy.
+At the time, AOL was a tech giant, while Google was still in its infancy.

 While the search engine from Mountain View was snowballing, it still missed the first-scaler advantage that would have given it the dominance of the search industry.

-Quite the opposite, Google offered to AOL a minimum guaranteed of revenues, and it bought a stake into the company.
+Quite the opposite, Google offered AOL a minimum guaranteed revenues, and it bought a stake in the company.

 Indeed, a B2B2C business model relies on a closely tied relationship which makes the intermediary business (which connects to end consumers) position quite good.